American Psychologist

 American Psychologist is a peer-reviewed academic journal published by the American Psychological Association.
 The journal publishes articles of broad interest to psychologists, including empirical reports and scholarly reviews covering science, practice, education, and policy, and occasionally publishes special issues on relevant topics in the field of psychology.
 The editor-in-chief is Harris Cooper (Duke University).

-The journal has implemented the Transparency and Openness Promotion (TOP) Guidelines that provide structure to research planning and reporting and aim to make research more transparent, accessible, and reproducible.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 7.2.

 Abstracting and indexing

 The journal is abstracted and indexed in: